Waldo Von Erich: Professional wrestling career

 Sieber debuted at the age of 17 under the ring name "Waldo Von Sieber".
 He began his career in Calgary, wrestling for Stu Hart's Stampede Wrestling promotion using the character of an evil German.
 In the late-1950s, Hart paired Sieber with Fritz Von Erich, who also portrayed a villainous German.
 With Sieber changing his ring name to "Waldo Von Erich", the duo billed themselves as brothers and formed a tag team.

 In 1964, Von Erich headlined Madison Square Garden in three bouts against Bruno Sammartino for the WWWF Heavyweight Championship.
 The first bout lasted 81 minutes, ending in a draw when the match had to be halted due to an 11 o'clock curfew.
 The two following bouts were won by Sammartino.

 In 1968, Sieber unsuccessfully challenged Gene Kiniski for the NWA World Heavyweight Championship in a Texas death match promoted by NWA Big Time Wrestling in the HemisFair Arena in San Antonio, Texas.

 In 1970, Sieber lost to "Sonny", a 750 lb Kodiak bear, in a bout for NWA Tri-State staged in the Monroe Civic Center in Monroe, Louisiana.

 Sieber briefly retired in 1973, but returned to the ring later that year.
-He wrestled for the WWWF throughout the mid-1970s, unsuccessfully challenging Bob Backlund for the WWWF Heavyweight Championship in 1976.
+He wrestled for the WWWF throughout the mid-1970s, unsuccessfully challenging Bruno Sammartino for the WWWF Heavyweight Championship in 1976.